 Free tiers share a common set of restrictions, though the specifics vary by platform:

-Typical free tier includes:
+Typical paid tier includes:

 - 3-10 room generations per month